shivaShahsavari/sentence_similarity_DistilBERT_KNN/README.md

 ## Modeling
 The simplest modeling is cosine similarity between sentences by their common words which calculates quickly without using RAM that much but accuracy is super low. ([sentence_similarity_words.py](https://github.com/shivaShahsavari/Kaggle_competition/blob/main/sentence_similarity_words.py))
-The next modelling is transforming sentences by "quora-distilbert" pre_model (distilbert : a distilled version of BERT: smaller, faster, cheaper and lighter), indexing transformed data by "hnswlib" library and then finding KNN vectorsto the test sentences.
+The next modelling is transforming sentences by "quora-distilbert" pre_training model (distilbert : a distilled version of BERT: smaller, faster, cheaper and lighter), indexing transformed data by "hnswlib" library and then finding KNN vectorsto the test sentences.
 This approach has highest accuracy.
 The predictions were correct in Kaggle competition but took exceeded RAM usage. ([vector_similarity_knn.py](https://github.com/shivaShahsavari/Kaggle_competition/blob/main/vector_similarity_knn.py))